As an externally-funded student the process of paying your tuition fees will depend on the type of external funding you receive.

-You can view see if any payments have been made for your student fees in My finance on MyEd.
+You can view payments that have been received for your student fees in My finance on MyEd.

 Sponsors, loan providers and students must not intentionally overpay any fees, charges and costs due or send funds to us in order to obtain student living costs or circumvent any government regulation or restriction.